 How do I amend my Wisconsin franchise or income tax return?

 To file an amended Wisconsin return, use Form 4, 4T, 5S, or 6 as appropriate, and check the "amended return" box on the front of the return.
-Attach an explanation of any changes made.
+Include Schedule AR to explain the changes made.
 Show computations in detail.
-If the change involves an item of income, deduction, or credit that you were required to support with a form or schedule on your original return, attach the corrected form or schedule.
+If the change involves an item of income, deduction, or credit that you were required to support with a form or schedule on your original return, include the corrected form or schedule.

 If you file an amended federal return and the changes affect the Wisconsin net tax payable, the amount of a Wisconsin credit, a Wisconsin net business loss carryforward, or a Wisconsin capital loss carryforward, you must file an amended Wisconsin return with the Department of Revenue within 90 days after filing the amended federal return.

 You may file an amended return only after the corporation has filed a complete original return.
 A claim for refund must be filed within 4 years of the unextended due date of the return.
-However, a claim for refund to recover all or part of any tax or credit paid as a result of an office or field audit must be filed within 2 years after such an assessment for taxable years beginning before 2000 and within 4 years after such an assessment for taxable years beginning after 1999.
+However, a claim for refund to recover all or part of any tax or credit paid as a result of an audit must be filed within 4 years after such an assessment.
 That assessment must have been paid and must not have been protested by filing a petition for redetermination.

 What type of permits do I need if I am starting a new business in Wisconsin, and should I be aware of special Wisconsin taxes for corporations?